testvon/alecsatin.github.io/_posts/2015-10-11-zion-stands-with-hills-surrounded.md

 May God richly bless you and keep you, and watch over you, and give you rest.
 Amen.

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/songs/zion-stands-with-hills-surrounded/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/songs/zion-stands-with-hills-surrounded/){: .btn .btn--warning} to watch the video.
 {: .notice}